NETWAYS/foreman-training/advanced/04_cli.md

 ****

-For CentOS no need to associate templates occurs as there is a new feature handling this provided since Foreman 3.5, other Distributions than RHEL derivates still lack this feature, so additional steps are required.
+For CentOS no need to associate templates occurs as there is a new feature handling this provided since Foreman 3.5, other Distributions than RHEL derivates are not fully covered by this feature, so additional steps may be required.

 ~~~ENDSECTION~~~